-With World Oceans Day today highlighting the issue of plastic pollution, Dr Michael Sweet, Associate Professor in Aquatic Biology at the University of Derby, looks at the impact plastic has on coral and other marine life.
+With World Oceans Day today highlighting the issue of plastic pollution, Dr Michael Sweet, Associate Professor in Aquatic Biology, looks at the impact plastic has on coral and other marine life.

 How plastic contributes to coral diseases

 A recent article came out in the journal Science highlighting the impact plastic has with regard to coral diseases, and – surprise, surprise – it doesn’t look good.
 A greater number of diseases were seen where greater amounts of plastic were found (this is usually in built-up areas).
 This is not surprising however, as heavily polluted waters would be less than ideal for corals in any case.